simianlabs/gcloud-nomad-iac/README.md

 After you run `terraform apply` on this configuration, it will automatically output the public IP address of all hosts.

+## Nomad ui

+Ui is available at http://nomad-01:4646/ui

 ## Maintainer
 Stefan Monko (monkostefan@gmail.com)(https://github.com/Skyneo)